-He entered the gym where we train Brazilian Jiu-jitsu, half drunk smelling of liquor and with puffy eyes one can readily notice spent a number of hours crying.
+He entered the gym where we train Brazilian Jiu-jitsu, half-drunk smelling of liquor and with puffy eyes, one can readily notice spent several hours crying.

-When asked about his predicament, he answered that the family of his girlfriend does not approve of their relationship and wanted them to breakup.
+When asked about his predicament, he answered that his girlfriend’s family disapproved of their relationship and wanted them to break up.

 For one simple reason, because he’s not Chinese.

-She came from an upper middle class family, and she has a boyfriend whom she thought loves her and care for her.
+She came from an upper-middle-class family, and she has a boyfriend whom she thought loves and care for her.

 One day her boyfriend brought her to meet his mom.